 My favorite ways to get started making busy bags is to head to the dollar store and put together little things that I know my little one will love to play with.
 You can start creating a bag with a theme or begin putting finding fun things and then putting them together after you have everything collected.

 Toddler Busy Bags Ideas

 Busy bags take a little effort to put together but they are very inexpensive to make and you can make a whole cupboard full in one afternoon.
 Below are some of the busy bags that we’ve put together.
 These are great for a toddler aged child that needs to have something to do while you are working on housework, homeschooling older kids, or just need a little peace and quiet moment.
 We get our supplies from the local dollar store.

-I don’t trust my little guy with real paint yet (or markers, or anything that leaves a stain after our little “crayon incident”!).
+I don’t trust my littles with real paint yet when they are this small (or markers, or anything that leaves a stain after our little “crayon incident”!).
 This little craft is the perfect solution.
-He’s learning painting skills without making any kind of mess!
+They learning painting skills without making any kind of mess!
 This craft can be done just about anywhere but we prefer to do it at our table.